IntegerAlex/hasty-server/README.md

 ### Note

+This project has been upgraded to be **Production Ready**.
+It supports:
+-   **Robust Body Parsing**: Handles fragmented packets and large payloads.
+-   **HTTP Keep-Alive**: Persistent connections for high performance.
+-   **CORS Support**: Full CORS handling including preflight and credentials.
+-   **HTTP 1.1 Compliance**: Fully compliant with GET, POST, PUT, DELETE, PATCH, HEAD, OPTIONS.
+-   **Battle Tested**: Verified against edge cases, slowloris attacks, and protocol abuse.

-This is a work in progress and not ready for production.
-It is just a fun project to learn how HTTP works under the hood.
+It is a great tool to learn how HTTP works under the hood while being robust enough for real-world API usage.

 ### Installation
 ```bash